toolking/carddav2fb/README.md

   * if more than nine phone numbers are included, the contact will be divided into a corresponding number of phonebook entries (any existing email addresses are assigned to the first set [there is no quantity limit!])
   * phone numbers are sorted by type.
 The order of the conversion values ('phoneTypes') determines the order in the phone book entry
   * the contact's UID of the CardDAV server is added to the phonebook entry (not visible in the FRITZ!
 Box GUI)
+  * Automatically preserves QuickDial and Vanity attributes of phone numbers set in FRITZ!Box Web GUI.
+Works without config.
+(Hint: If you used the old way of configuring your CardDav server with X-FB-QUICKDIAL /X-FB-VANITY, then your old config is respected and this new automatic feature is skipped).

 ## Requirements